Medieval Geometry: Artful Attacks

 Through erasing, blurring, re-drawing, de-coloring, and re-coloring the same patterns, I create new patterns and disturbed surfaces.
 My large scroll drawings, ceramic Kufic tiles, and performative videos collectively represent both my emotional unease and the constant threats to the historical city of Natanz and its medieval architecture-as an exemplar of the whole Iranian culture and nation.

 Exhibition view, Mercury 20 Gallery, Oakland, CA, 2021

-Political Kufic ceramic tiles, Augmented Scroll, and performative video
+Political Kufic Ceramic Tiles, Augmented Scroll, and Alter in Every Direction performative video

 Augmented Scroll, 2021, charcoal and chalk pastel on paper and wooden rod, 42 feet x 42 inches

-Political Tension, 2021, digital illustration and print on ceramic tile, 12×12 inches
+Political Kufic Ceramic Tiles, 2021, digital illustration and print on ceramic tile, each 12×12 inches

-The word reads Tah-reem & Godrat in Persian (Sanctions & Power) using Kufic script.
+Tah-reem & Godrat in Persian (Sanctions & Power)

 Topkapi Scroll, 97 ft x 13 inches, late medieval Iran, housed at the Topkapi Library, Istanbul, Turkey

 The document includes 114 architectural drawings, vaults, and tiling patterns.